On independence complexes of graph products: Independence complexes of strong products

-\textbf{Case (iii):} As we have done before, we can assume that only one vertex of $(5,1)$ and $(5,2)$ is in $R$, the same for $(5,3)$ and $(5,4)$.
+\textbf{Case (iii):} As we have done before, we can assume that only one vertex of $(5,1)$ and $(5,2)$ is in $W$, the same for $(5,3)$ and $(5,4)$.
 There are four possible cases shown in Figures \ref{caseiiia}, \ref{caseiiib}, \ref{caseiiic} and \ref{caseiiid}.
 In any case, by Theorem \ref{edgesubd}, we can add the edge $\{(4,1),(4,3)\}$ to obtain a graph $T$ such that $I(W)\simeq\Sigma I(T)$.
 In the first case we have that $N_T((4,1))\subseteq N_T((5,3))$, thus $I(H)\simeq I(T-(5,3))$ by Lemma \ref{lemmvert}.
 But $T-(5,3)$ is an induced subgraph of a graph isomorphic to $P_{n-3}\boxtimes P_4$, therefore this case is not possible.
-In the next two case we have that $T$ is an induced subgraph of a graph isomorphic to $P_{n-3}\boxtimes P_4$, therefores these case are not possible.
+In the next two case we have that $T$ is an induced subgraph of a graph isomorphic to $P_{n-3}\boxtimes P_4$, therefore these cases are not possible.
+Thus the only possible case is Figure \ref{caseiiid}.
 If $n=5$, then $T\cong P_4$ and $I(T)\simeq*$.
 Then $n\geq6$.
-By Theorem \ref{theostrclstrdgr2}, $I(T)\simeq\Sigma I(W')$, with $W'$a graph like the graph in Figure \ref{graphw} and we are again in case (iii).
-If $n=6$, then $W'\cong P_5$ (see Figure \ref{caseiii}) and $I(W')\simeq\mathbb{S}^1$.
-If $n=7$, then $W'\cong P_7$ and $I(W')\simeq*$.
-If $n=8$ using Theorem \ref{theostrclstrdgr2} we get a graph similar to the graph in Figure \ref{graphw}.
-We can keep doing this, but the graph is finite, thus we see that this case is not possible.
+By Theorem \ref{theostrclstrdgr2}, $I(T)\simeq\Sigma I(W')$, with $W'$a graph like the graph in Figure \ref{graphw}.
+If $n=6$, then $I(W')$ is homotopy equivalent to $\mathbb{S}^0$ or to $\mathbb{S}^0\vee\mathbb{S}^0$.
+Thus $n\geq7$.
+We can proceed as at the beginning of case (iii) until we are again in the case of Figure \ref{caseiiid}.
+If $n=7$, then $W'\cong P_5$ and $I(W')\simeq\mathbb{S}^1$.Therefore $n\geq8$ and, as before, by Theorems \ref{edgesubd} and \ref{theostrclstrdgr2} we get a graph similar to the graph in Figure \ref{graphw}.
+We can keep doing this, but the graph is finite, thus this case is not possible.